Szedann/old.szedann.github.io/articles/articles-md/ztmGeo.md

 The best way to display a list of geographical coordinates is a map, so that's what I added.

-I went with mapbox, mainly because of [this video](https://youtu.be/OySigNMXOZU).
+I went with Mapbox, mainly because of [this video](https://youtu.be/OySigNMXOZU).

 after some time, I finally got the data onto maps!

 ## adding features

-One of the first thigs I added was searching for lines
+One of the first things I added was searching for lines

 Another one was a dropdown list of all the results found

-The most challanging feature i added was getting bus details
+The most challenging feature I added was getting bus details

 ### Getting bus details
-The most challanging part of this was that there's no API for that details, so i had to scrape, i used jsdom.
+The most challenging part of this was that there's no API for that details, so I had to scrape, I used jsdom.
 To get bus details, I had to:

 >do a GET request to https://www.ztm.waw.pl/en/vehicle-database/ searching for a bus of a certain id